Patoranking closes out 2021 with show-stopping performance at Big Name Concert

-It was a night of jaw-dropping performances and lyrical excellence at Patoranking’s Big Name concert organized by Toro Entertainment Company on the 26th of December 2021 at the Eko Convention Centre .
+It was a night of jaw dropping performances and lyrical excellence at Patoranking’s Big Name concert organised by Toro Entertainment Company on the 26th of December 2021 at the Eko Convention Centre

 After over a month’s worth of publicity, Patoranking did not disappoint.
 The reggae dancehall king stepped out on stage with an energetic entrance, made possible by his talented dancers and his reggae live band.
 He started off the night with one of his classics; Suh Different and then went on to perform his infectious record, “Daniella Whine” from his GOE album which featured Jamaican Dancehall Superstars, Elephant Man and Koshens.
 Of course, the night would not have been complete without performing I’m in love – but this time however, Patoranking went all out, adding a unique and creative twist to the song.